-Wales consider handing Morgan first cap
+Morgan to make Wales debut against Scotland

-Six Nations 2022: Wales consider handing Jac Morgan first cap against Scotland
+Six Nations 2022: Wales v Scotland - Jac Morgan to win first cap

 Last updated on .From the section Welsh Rugby